EugeneBugor/TestSass/README.md

 type ```npm i```, then ```npm run start```

-The project listening on 8000 port
+The project is listening on localhost:8000